Graduation outfits and how to style them – updated 2026

 Ran my first UDL workshop today

-As part of my new role at Edith Cowan University, I facilitated a hands-on Universal Design for Learning (UDL) workshop that blended practical modelling with the theory behind inclusive design.
+As part of my temporary role at Edith Cowan University, I facilitated a hands-on Universal Design for Learning (UDL) workshop that blended practical modelling with the theory behind inclusive design.
 It was a lively, engaging session – full of conversation, connection, and “aha” moments about how small design shifts can make learning work better for everyone (including us as educators!).

 It’s exciting to see such genuine enthusiasm for UDL in the nursing schoo…the energy in the room today was a great reminder of why I love this work.